 We’ll keep this page updated with news about the games, and links to our handy pre-orders page, guides to help you plan your next adventure into the Pokemon world, and a full list of which Pokémon we will see in the new region.

-Pokémon Scarlet And Violet Release Date
+Pokémon Scarlet and Violet latest trailer

-Pre-Registration For Pokémon Scarlet And Violet
+Pokémon Scarlet and Violet release date

 A pre-registration page for Pokémon Scarlet and Violet popped up recently, for eager fans to register their interest and get the news straight to their inbox.

-Scarlet And Violet Starters
+Scarlet And Violet starter Pokémon

 Following the age-old tradition of Pokémon games, Scarlet and Violet have three starters: a Fire-type, a Water-type, and a Grass-type.
 These are: Fuecoco, a mischievous crocodilian animal that somewhat resembles a chili; Quaxly the duck, and a green, leafy cat named Sprigatito.